microchip-pic-avr-examples/pic18f56q71-cnano-out-of-the-box-code-mplab-mcc/README.md

 ## 1. Setup

-The following peripheral and clock configurations are set up using MCC Melody for the PIC18F56Q71:
+The following peripheral and clock configurations are set up using MPLAB® Code Configurator (MCC) Melody for the PIC18F56Q71:

 - **Clock Control:**
   - Clock Source: HFINTOSC